BECOME AN EVENT MANAGER OR START YOUR OWN EVENT BUSINESS

 Examples of Delegation

-If a work team has the responsibility of planting trees, the supervisor has a number of ways of approaching the job:
+If a work team has the responsibility of setting up a marquee for a wedding, the supervisor has a number of ways of approaching the job:

-Alternative 1 - Stay on the job, watch everyone as they plant, and get everyone to work together without delegating specific tasks to anyone.
+Alternative 1 - Stay on the job, watch everyone as they set up tables, and get everyone to work together without delegating specific tasks to anyone.
 This may include allowing the workers sort out who does what, then interjecting only when a problem is perceived.

-Alternative 2 – Divide the area into the number of available workers, and assign each worker to plant one section.
+Alternative 2 – Divide the area into the number of available workers, and assign each worker to different areas of the marquee.
 If someone finishes early, you might reward them by giving them a break.

-Alternative 3 - Divide the task into sub tasks: perhaps digging holes; planting and fertilizing; staking and watering.
+Alternative 3 - Divide the task into sub tasks: perhaps setting up tables and chairs, laying tables with tableware, adding napkins and table accessories.
 Assign people to each task.
 However, if one or more groups of workers work more slowly than others, they might slow down the whole project.
 Or, this might put peer pressure on the other teams to perform faster.

 These are just some of the ways of delegating.
 Can you think of others?
 Consider the outcomes that might result from applying any of these approaches.